kikitux/tf_packet/README.md

 ## how to test

-kitchen converge
+bundle exec kitchen converge

-kitchen verify
+bundle exec kitchen verify

-kitchen destroy
+bundle exec kitchen destroy

 ## how to test all automated

-kitchen test
+bundle exec kitchen test